 Greyhounds do not have an undercoat or much body fat and therefore will require a jacket to make them comfortable in our Atlantic Canadian winters.
 If you are heading out on a walk or for extended play times during the winter months your greyhound will require a jacket.
 If your dog is only going out to relieve themselves a coat is not necessary.

 Greyhounds are high performance athletes and because of this are naturally slim and muscular.
 After adoption it is normal for a retired greyhound to put on a little weight but they are a lean dog.
 They are considered overweight if you cannot just slightly see the ribs or you can’t feel the ribs.
 Obesity can cause serious problems with their joints as well as their heart and other organs

 How much do they eat?

-An average-size greyhound eats anywhere between 4-6 cups of food daily, depending on size and food quality given.
+An average-sized retired greyhound eats between 2-4 cups of food daily, depending on the size of the dog and food quality given.